Love. It’s the topic of the month, the color in the catalogs, the shape in the stores…

-Bingo’s all well and good, but how about some games that will have Grandma rolling dice down memory lane.
+Bingo is all well and good, but how about other games that will have Grandma rolling dice down memory lane?

 Or you can often find gently-used originals online.

-- Clue, Mastermind, Pick-up sticks, Careers, and, if she’s up for a marathon match, Monopoly (The very first Monopoly was a circle, but you can also find the earliest square ones!)
+- Clue, Mastermind, Pick-Up Stix, Careers, and, if she’s up for a marathon match, Monopoly (The very first Monopoly was a circle, but you can also find the earliest square ones!)

-- Once you’ve found some oldie-but-goodies, organize a game night for all her cohorts and watch the fun stories take off while the tokens fly around the board.
+- Once you’ve found some oldie-but-goodies, organize a game night for all her cohorts at her assisted living facility, and watch the fun stories take off while the tokens fly around the board.

 With all the digital photography and scanning abilities, photos can be made into anything—calendars, blankets, pillows, clocks.